Robert George Torrens - A biographic note

 Free state troops landed on Pier Head and cleared town of IRA.
 Some days previously the IRA had been systematically blowing up the quays.
 They had started at the north end and had not quite completed their task when the troops landed on the south quay.
 (Photos)

 - 24 & 25

-After the war had ended and I had qualified I practised in Youghal for about a year, but found that there was not enough work to do, the locals had not been educated to demand dentistry.
+After the war had ended and I had qualified, I practised in Youghal for about a year, but found that there was not enough work to do, the locals had not been educated to demand dentistry.
 The bulk of the work was on market days when extractions at 2/6 a time were common.
-There was no health service to encourage patient, I decided to go to England.
+There was no health service to encourage patients.
+I decided to go to England.

 Notes on above, added by Richard Torrens.